jamiecropley/ociusxyz/blog/overview.md

 - Editor

 Overall this is a rough list to get me started and I will most likely change it as I am creating the engine as need be.
+I think at the moment my main goal with the engine as well is it make a very basic game, my main goal at the moment is to have a first person controller / camera entity walking around a level in 3D.